xAlisher/TC_explorations/README.md

 ## Project Overview

-This Android application demonstrates various Proof of Concept (POC) use cases for the Status Keycard beyond just hardware wallet functionality.
+This Android application demonstrates various Proof of Concept (POC) use cases for the Keycard beyond just hardware wallet functionality.
 The app provides a collection of NFC-based use cases that leverage the Keycard's secure storage and cryptographic capabilities for NDEF (NFC Data Exchange Format) operations.

 The app is organized as a list of use cases, each demonstrating a different capability of the Keycard: